ck37/Predictive-Modeling-in-R/README.md

-# Short Course: Data Science in R
+# Short Course: Predictive Modeling in R

 Data science and machine learning tutorial using heart disease as an application.
 Work in progress.